Guilouz/Flsun-S1-T1/FLSUN T1 - T1 Pro/Open Source/SSH Access/README.md

 <br />

-This exploit has been confirmed to work on the following firmware versions:
+This exploit can only work on the following firmware versions:
   - T1 → up to 1.0.8.7
   - T1 Pro → up to 1.0.0.11